Families and Couples

 How do I declare my child’s birth?

-• the child’s sex (male or female)
+• the child’s sex (male or female),

-• the place, date and time of the birth
+• the place, date and time of the birth,

-• the name and domicile (address) of the mother and father
+• the name of the birth attendant.

 Parents must send their child’s declaration of birth to the Directeur de l’état civil within 30 days of the birth.